osmcode/pyosmium/docs/user_manual/06-Writing-Data.md

 they are given to the writer object.
 It is your responsibility as a user to make sure that the order is correct with respect to the [conventions for object order][order-in-osm-files].

-After writing all data the writer needs to be closed using the `close()` function.
-It is usually easier to use a writer as a context manager.

 Here is a complete example for a script that converts a file from OPL format to PBF format: